TimothyByrd/d2rmm_mods_ch/GambleClassItems_CH/README.md

 The __`GambleUnique`__, __`GambleSet`__, __`GambleRare`__, __`GambleUber`__ and __`GambleUltra`__ settings allow fine tuning of the gambling odds.
 See https://classic.battle.net/diablo2exp/basics/gambling.shtml for more info.

+If __`Fix Cow King set drops`__ is enabled, then a bug is fixed that prevents Cow King himself from dropping items of the Cow King set.

+If __`Fix Countess rune drops`__ is enabled, then the Countess-related treasure classes are fixed to make her prefer dropping runes over items (except sunder charms).

 The various "Exclude" options allow individual weapon classes and armor slots to be excluded from gambling:
 - Exclude Axes
 - Exclude Bows